KineticPreProcessor/KPP/docs/source/using_kpp/04_input_for_kpp.rst

      REAL(kind=dp), TARGET :: C(7)
      !$OMP THREADPRIVATE( C )

 We recommend using :command:`#DECLARE SYMBOL`, as most modern compilers will automatically replace each parameter (e.g. :code:`NSPEC`) with its value (e.g :code:`7`).
-This prevents repeated lookups of the parameter value, which leads to inefficient execution.
-But if you are using a very old compiler that is not as sophisticated, :command:`#DECLARE VALUE` might result in better-optmized code.
+However, if you are using a very old compiler that is not as sophisticated, :command:`#DECLARE VALUE` might result in better-optmized code.

 .. _double-cmd: